Hello, welcome once again to Losing Weight With Pat. Today’s topic will be on losing weight like it’s the 1950’s

 Control Portion Size

 Back in the old days, portion size was not a problem.
 We all could learn a little about portion size if you would just look how they did it back in the fifties.
-Today’s diet consist of refined sugar and simple carbohydrates this alone can lead to obesity in the long run.
+Today’s diet consists of refined sugar and simple carbohydrates this alone can lead to obesity in the long run.

 Researchers at Cambridge and Oxford believe that if we go back to the fifties, there we might find the answer.
 Studies have found that in the past 20 years, pies, muffins, bagels, and pizza have become big products in the Supermarkets.
 All of these are unhealthy, but we buy them because they are quick to fix and we enjoy them.